OTonGitHub/ASA-ServerSetup/README.md

 > Client (exit and re-open powershell, then follow below)

 - first try running `steamcmd` to make sure it's installed and working properly.
+- rest will be updated in the next few days..